roblanf/BenchmarkAlignments/new_dataset_files/README.md

 2. Check that the dataset actually runs in PartitionFinder.
 The run doesn't have to finish but it has to get started.

+3. Run the generate_csv.py script - this performs some basic checks on your addition, and adds it to the summary file.

+4. DO NOT commit incomplete datasets, or any that generate warnings when you run the script.
+Fix all errors first, then commit.

 Conventions
 -----------